Tractable Exclusion Zones for Instant-Runoff Voting on Trees and Beyond: Hardness beyond trees and beyond IRV

 \section{Hardness beyond trees and beyond IRV}

-The preceding sections establish that exclusion-zone verification and minimum-zone computation are tractable on trees via the \textsc{Kill} membership test and a tree DP.
+The preceding sections show that exclusion-zone verification and minimum-zone computation are tractable on trees.
 It is known that for general graphs, computational problems about exclusion zones are hard~\cite{Tomlinson25exclusion}.
 We strengthen the hardness results of ~\cite{Tomlinson25exclusion} on general graphs, exclusion-zone problems are computationally hard, and this hardness extends beyond IRV to a broad class of deterministic elimination rules.

 \paragraph{A rule-level invariance: Strong Forced Elimination (SFE).} We introduce a rule-level property, \emph{Strong Forced Elimination (SFE)}, that captures the invariance used by hardness reductions for exclusion zones.
 Informally, a rule satisfies SFE if once a candidate is eliminated, the remainder of the elimination process depends only on the induced profile over the remaining candidates (i.e., how voters ranked the eliminated candidate relative to survivors becomes irrelevant).
 We show that every deterministic rank-based elimination rule satisfies SFE (including IRV), and we use this to lift the known hardness phenomena to this entire rule family.